lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 ## Long version

-To make the music recommender, there are two types of recommendation systems.
-The first is content based filtering, and the second is **collaborative based filtering**.
-The music recommender uses **collaborative** based filtering.

-Collaborative based filtering consists of two parts:

-* Item-Item collaborative filtering
-* User item collaborative filtering

-The music recommender uses **item-item collaborative filtering**.
-Item-item collaborative filtering will find items that a user liked based on other items that they like.
-In other words, it is "Users who liked this item also liked..."

 The data comes from two datasets: `10000.txt` and `song_data.csv`. `10000.txt` contains the user id, song id, and number of times the user listened to the song. `song_data.csv` consists of the song id, song name (title), release (album), artist's name, and year.